Learn more about ORK Framework’s features.

 ORK Framework comes with all components and tools you need to get your game content into your scenes and bring them to live.

-Item collectors can be used to drop single items into a scene, or place an item box, which can be refilled using events or used as a storage box across multiple scenes.
+Item collectors can be used to drop single items into a scene, or place an item box, which can be refilled using schematics or used as a storage box across multiple scenes.
 Music Players control the background music and allow fading between tracks.
-Event Interactions bring your events into a scene – dialogues, quests or a cutscenes.
+Machine components bring your schematics into a scene – dialogues, quests or a cutscenes.
 Shop Interactions will bring joyful shopping sprees.

 A game world usually consists of multiple scenes – ORK Framework offers components to connect those scenes and let the player know where he is in the world.